kruthi-meghana/Inode-Single-Indirect-Implementation/README.md

 # Implementation

    * I have used a file of 1MB for the memory access representing each bit as a 128-bytes block.
-Given a byte(8-bits), the value of byte is set to 1 only when all the 8-bits are occupied, where each bit is mapped to a 128-bytes block.
+Given a byte(8-bits), the value of byte is set to 255 when all the 8-bits are occupied( or set to 1).
+And each bit is set to 1 when it is mapped to a 128-bytes block.

-   * Keeping the size of file in mind, I have implemented Inode using single direct and single indirect pointers.
+   * Keeping the size of file(1MB) in mind, I have implemented Inode using only single direct and single indirect pointers.

 # Structure of modules: